Introduction

 vault-0

-and output of kubectl exec -it vault-0 -- vault status
+and then execute the following command:kubectl exec -it vault-0 -- vault status

 $ vault status